Let's play this game. You can ask me anything – seriously anything – about my work, I will give you the honest answer.

 When I finished the contract, I had 2 choice: I carry on dancing and I make more money, but then I loose the energy I already invested in my studies.
 That was after my 2nd year on the university, I was half way to get my diploma and I'm not the kind of person who gives up easily.
 I decided to go back and finish my studies.
 I told myself “If I miss the spotlights, I still can work as a dancer afterwards.”
 But when I got my diploma, I forgot all about stage, private dances, selling champagne and extra high stripper shoes.
 I wanted to have an average life.
 But that was a difficult time in my country, after a few failures to finding a good job I decided to move to England for 1-2 years.
 In Hungary I was already thinking about trying out myself abroad when I was sitting in a job interview and listen to the guy offering me a job in another city, that meant minimum 2,5 hours travel every day, overtime, limited access to grow for the minimum salary.
 That was all that my country could offer to me.
 No, thank you.
 I quit.
-I went home for the interview and I bought a one way ticket to England.
+I went home from the interview and I bought a one way ticket to England.

 First year I had a normal job as a nanny.
 Then I moved to London from the countryside and I found all those dodgy opportunities working at night.
 I started to work at a hostess club on Little Portland Street to improve my English.
 I was about talking and selling champagne but no dancing.
 It was great fun, good money, I didn't look for other options.
 Then I changed the club and started to work at the Directors Lodge at St. James.
 That was the longest time I spent in one club, I worked there almost 2 years.
 But still no dancing.
 Then I had a chance to change working in a restaurant where I was quite disappointed and not long after I was heading to Greece. (you can read more about in the Beginning 2. post)